ilyavolodin/eslint-plugin-backbone/docs/rules/no-el-assign.md

 # Prevent assigning el or $el inside views (no-el-assign)

-Settings `this.el` or `this.$el` can lead to issues, since Backbone will not automatically bind events to the element.
+Setting `this.el` or `this.$el` can cause issues, since Backbone will not automatically bind events to the element.
 Use `setElement` function instead which will cache a reference to an element and bind all events.

 ## Rule Details